 It’s very hard to calculate the capacity of small sections of any structure under concentrated loads.
 Luckily EN 1993-1-5 gives us a decent solution for webs under concentrated loads!11 January 2021

 Structural rigidity is a very underrated concept I’m afraid.
-You see, usually, which part is more rigid than other does not directly influence the code-driven design methods.
-“Magic” happens when you do static design, and this process is far less regulated that dimensioning itself.
+You see, usually, which part is more rigid than others does not directly influence the code-driven design methods.
+“Magic” happens when you do static design, and this process is far less regulated than dimensioning itself.
 I often meet engineers who completely do not understand this concept.
 I think that this hinders their possibility to find the best solutions (or even good ones sometimes!).

 If you are using FEA to analyze stresses and displacements of the structure, it is really important to understand what rigidity is all about.
-If I would have to ask my potential new employee one question to check their skill it would definitely be “what is structural rigidity and where it influence the design?”.
+If I would have to ask my potential new employee one question to check their skill it would definitely be “what is structural rigidity and where does it influence the design?”.
 Let’s find an answer to that question – shall we?

 I love talking about complex problems in a simplistic, caricatural way.
 I think this way it is easier to explain something (and in style!).
 But what is most important it will be far easier for you to actually memorize and recall what you learn this way!
 This is why many examples here (like my favorite wet sweater or guys carrying a rock) are so weird.

 After more than 10 years of teaching at University, I strongly believe that we have developed far too many long complex words to describe things.
 Sure it makes us sound smart, but this is getting us nowhere.
-The best specialists I know can easily explain almost any concepts using simple examples without any “uncommon” words, why beginners often hide their uncertainty behind complex definitions… This is why I always refer to structural rigidity as Gummy Bears (I mean in all honesty… science without gummy bears?).
+The best specialists I know can easily explain almost any concept using simple examples without any “uncommon” words, why do beginners often hide their uncertainty behind complex definitions… This is why I always refer to structural rigidity as Gummy Bears (I mean in all honesty… science without gummy bears?).